BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 Hits scored by a weapon with the Psi trait bypass Invulnerable Saves, Cover Saves, Ion Shields and Void Shields.
 Each model may only fire with a single weapon with the Psi trait per round.
 Psi weapons cannot be fired as part of an Overwatch.

 ### Quake
-If one or more Hits are scored against a Detachment by a weapon with the Quake trait, halve the Movement characteristic of all models within that Detachment.
+~~If one or more Hits are scored against a Detachment by a weapon with the Quake trait, halve the Movement characteristic of all models within that Detachment.
 In addition, subtract 1 from the result of any Hit rolls the Detachment makes; both effects last until the end of the round.
+This Trait is ignored if all Hits scored by a weapon with this Trait are allocated to a target's Void Shields.~~

+<span style="color: darkmagenta">If one or more Hits are scored against a Detachment by a weapon with the Quake trait:</span>

+* <span style="color: darkmagenta">The next time that Detachment moves, halve the Movement characteristic of all models within that Detachment.</span>
-This Trait is ignored if all Hits scored by a weapon with this Trait are allocated to a target's Void Shields.
+* <span style="color: darkmagenta">The next time that Detachment fires, subtract 1 from the result of any Hit rolls the Detachment makes.
+This Trait is ignored if all Hits scored by a weapon with this Trait are allocated to a target's Void Shields.</span>

 ### Rapid Fire
 When making Hit rolls for a weapon with the Rapid Fire trait, any natural rolls of a 6 score 2 Hits instead of 1.